egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

-same authoritative nameserver; `mypersonallab.myhomelab.mydomain.tld` may have its `myworkstation.mypersonallab.myhomelab.mydomain` all served by the same but single authoritative nameserver, so a `myworkstation` could still be zone cut as `mydomain` singularily.
+same authoritative nameserver; `mypersonallab.myhomelab.mydomain.tld` may have its `myworkstation.mypersonallab.myhomelab.mydomain` all served by the same but single authoritative nameserver, so a `myworkstation` could still be zone cut as `mydomain` singularly.

 During a zone cut where a nameserver finds its next authoritative zone up the chain, it takes the `myhomelab.mydomain.tld`